Replacing the Printhead Assembly

 Step two: Remove the old printhead

-Step three: Clean the electrical contacts inside the product
+Step three: Clean the electrical contacts inside the printer

-For successful printhead assembly replacement, it is important to get the electrical contacts inside the product as clean as possible.
+For successful printhead assembly replacement, it is important to get the electrical contacts inside the printer as clean as possible.
 The replacement printhead assembly comes with pre-moistened wipes.

-CAUTION:Do not wipe up and down or side to side, as doing so can damage the product.
+CAUTION:Do not wipe up and down or side to side, as doing so can damage the printer.

 Step four: Install the new printhead

 - Remove the new printhead from the package.CAUTION:Do not touch the copper-colored electrical contacts.
-Do not scratch the electrical contacts on the product or any other surface.
+Do not scratch the electrical contacts on the printer or any other surface.

 - Hold the printhead upright with the colored shape icons on the top.